 - I don’t care because I almost always open marketing email regardless

-43.59% said that their name in the subject line made them less likely to open it.
+43.59% said that their name in the subject line made them less likely to open an email.

 Another 43.59% said that it didn’t matter because they almost never open marketing email anyways.
 (This means that you need to really find a way to make your email stand out, but personalizing the subject line is not necessarily the way to do it.)

 Granted this was a small sample (~80 random people), however this is also what we hear anecdotally whenever we are part of an industry group and we ask the question.

 Now, of course, each industry, each market within an industry, and each business serving that market, is different.
 So what is true for someone else may not be true for you.
-Or…it may be.
-The great thing is that it’s very easy to test!
-Send some email marketing with personalization in the subject line, and some email marketing without, and see which has the better open rate.
-Then report back to us!
+But then again, it may be.